johanglarsson/code-examples/java/spring-kafka-service/README.md

 # Introduction

 Sample project for Kafka using Mapstruct as DTO mapper.

-Also trying Lombok immutability and Jackson.
+To send messages to the kafka topics just navivate to http://localhost:8080 and click on the links.
+Each click will generate an event into Kafka.

 ## Install Kafka on MacOS